nourin-nn/infants_vaccines_cocktail/README.md

 ## Raw counts

 The single cell RNA data generated in this study have been deposited in the GEO database under accession code GSE204716.
-The Bulk RNA data generated in this study have been deposited in the GEO database under accession code GSE237318.